gabrielmontiel/paloalto-ngfw-extension-helper/README.md

   via `chrome.storage.onChanged` — the same mechanism `dashboard.js` and
   `options.js` use to refresh their own target dropdown/list without needing a manual reload when a target is added elsewhere.

+  ## Todo:
+  #Remove todo items if they've already been done
+  - Make the app create the report instead of asking for a name of an existing report
+  - Make the report automatically filter by rules that can be optimized (either any in src, dst, app, port)

+  #Features
+  - Delete unused objects, take into account objects that are members of other object groups that could be used in a policy
+  -